DevOps and the Three Ways

 One… Two… Three.
 Time to get to work.

-Our DevOps in 2 Days course introduces you the basics of DevOps AND provides you with immediate practice in the Phoenix Project business simulation.
+The DevOps Fundamentals course introduces you the basics of DevOps with focus on both the concepts regarding pipelines and automation as well as the culture changes needed.
 You can expect to leave day two with tools and inspiration to start your DevOps journey.